loft-sh/vcluster/README.md

 # OR: Use --expose to create a vcluster with an externally accessible LoadBalancer
 vcluster create vcluster-1 -n host-namespace-1 --connect --expose

+# OR: Use --isolate to create an isolated environment for the vcluster workloads
+vcluster create vcluster-1 -n host-namespace-1 --connect --isolate
 ```

 Take a look at the [vcluster docs](https://www.vcluster.com/docs/getting-started/deployment) to see how to deploy a vcluster using Helm or Kubectl instead.